Databeans/lighthouse/README.md

 The library can assist in addressing the following questions:
 - is your data layout initially optimized?

-&rarr; identification of potential issues in queries performance before executing the query itself: **effectively eliminates the cost associated with running a problematic query**.
+&rarr; identification of potential issues in queries performance before executing the query itself **effectively eliminates the cost associated with running a problematic query**.

 - if not, is it advisable to optimize?